eiratechrobotics/ros2_canopen/README.md

 ```
 colcon build
 ```

+Note: The build process will flag a number of warnings in relation to the dcf file.
+This is a result of the fact that the Dunker motor dcf file does not comply with cia301.
+These warnings can be ignored.

 When working with the ```canopen_tests``` package in particular, the following command allows for quicker build times: